 Your digital identity acts as a sort of currency on the web.
-In your favor, your digital identity can give you access to your accounts, allow you to open new accounts and give you credibility to engage in a trustworthy way with people, products and services online.
-On the flip side, the fact that your personal information exists online means that it is subject to hacks, breaches, copycating and theft.
-And with 4,000 publicly disclosed data breaches and 4.1 billion exposed records in the first six months of 2019 alone, much of that previously personal information is now public information.
+It can give you access to your accounts, allow you to open new accounts and give you credibility to engage in a trustworthy way with people, products and digital services online.
+On the flip side, the fact that your digital identification information exists in cyberspace means that it is subject to hacks, breaches, copycating and identity theft.
+And with thousands of publicly disclosed data breaches and billions of exposed records every year, much of that previously personal information is now public information.

 How Digital Identity Information is Exposed: